-- ASCENT_COMSOL_PATH: Path to the COMSOL installation, ending in the directory name "Multiphysics", as seen in the template and JSON Overview. - ASCENT_JDK_PATH: Path to the JDK 1.8 installation, ending in bin, as seen in the template and JSON Overview.
+- ASCENT_COMSOL_PATH: Path to the COMSOL installation, ending in the directory name "Multiphysics", as seen in the template and S7. - ASCENT_JDK_PATH: Path to the JDK 1.8 installation, ending in bin, as seen in the template and S7.
 Hint: This is the correct path if the directory contains many executables (for Windows: java.exe, etc.; MacOS/Linux: java, etc.). - ASCENT_PROJECT_PATH: Path to the root directory of the pipeline, as chosen for step 1. - ASCENT_NSIM_EXPORT_PATH: Path to the export location for NEURON "simulation" directories.
-This path only depends on the user's desired file system organization. - Manual Setup: Copy the file config/templates/env.json into config/system/env.json (new file).
-This file holds important paths for software used by the pipeline (see env.json in Enums and JSON Overview).
+This path only depends on on the user's desired file system organization. - Manual Setup: Copy the file config/templates/env.json into config/system/env.json (new file).
+This file holds important paths for software used by the pipeline (see env.json in S6 and S7).
 Then, edit each of the four values as specified below.
-Use \\ in Windows and / in macOS/Linux operating systems.
+Use \\ in Windows and / in MacOS/Linux operating systems.
 Note that the file separators are operating system dependent, so even if you installed in step 2 with Unix-like command environment on a Windows machine (e.g., using Git Bash, Cygwin, or a VM with Ubuntu), you will still need to choose the proper file separator for Windows, i.e., \\).
-See example env.json files for both macOS and Windows (Environment Parameters). - Automatic setup: Upon the initiation of your first run, you will be prompted to enter the above four paths if you did not choose to complete the manual setup.
-Enter them as prompted, following the guidelines detailed above and exemplified in JSON Overview.
-Note that you may at any time update paths with python run env_setup to rewrite this file if the information should change.
+See example env.json files for both MacOS and Windows (S8 Text). - Automatic setup: Upon the initiation of your first run, you will be prompted to enter the above four paths if you did not choose to complete the manual setup.
+Enter them as prompted, following the guidelines detailed above and exemplified in S7.
+Note that you may at any time update paths with python run env_setup to rewrite this file if the information should change. - 2.
+Before the first time you run the pipeline, you must open the COMSOL Server and log in with a username and password of your choosing (arbitrary and not needed thereafter).
+This can be done by navigating to the bin/directory in the COMSOL installation and running comsolmphserver (Windows) or ./comsol server (MacOS/Linux).